Jacobus Philippus Snyman: Continued fight in West Transvaal

-Controversy
+Discussion

 General Snyman's role during the Anglo Boer War has attracted opposing views with the siege of Mafeking taking center stage in the international and British media.
 The incorporation of foreign contingents into the Boer army was no easy task - especially since some of these soldiers were not content to do their duty and either fight or die, but instead criticized the Boer command.
 An example of this was the case of Abraham Stafleu, a Dutch teacher whose wife died shortly after birthing their first child, leaving Stafleu to care for the baby by himself.
 At the outbreak of the war, Stafleu joined Snyman's regiment as a non-official member of the Red Cross.

 Historians emphasize the fact that General Snyman had a greater task than is generally known, adding that critics who accuse him for not overwhelming the defenses of Mafeking fail to consider that General Cronje and the Transvaal Government in Pretoria maintained that a forceful attack on Mafeking would end in tragedy.
 Specifically, it was a well-known fact that the town was defended by dynamite mines and traps.
 In addition, there was a stockpile of 22 tons of dynamite located in the town of Mafeking that would prohibit any large-scale offensive.

 On General Cronje's departure, he was given instructions to collect as many of the men involved in the siege of Mafeking as could be spared without preventing the continuation of the siege, and move south to reinforce the Free State burghers who were at the Battle of Belmont, to stop the northwards march of British forces at Kimberley.
 What Cronje had failed to do, Snyman could hardly be expected to accomplish with a considerably reduced force.